crane-9/cs260/assignment7/README.md

 Finally, I have `position()`, which I may still remove.
 But in the case of testing, I'll `insert()` a value with an expected index, and check that the same value is returned by calling `position()` with said known index.

+For the advanced hash class, I'll have an additional test for handling collisions.
+Once I figure out how I want to handle collisions.

+---
 ## Applications

 A hashtable reminds me of a player inventory in a video game.
 It has a limited number of spaces, and is easy/efficient to access/search/remove.